zhangao0086/DKTagCloudView/README.md

 ![GIF](https://raw.githubusercontent.com/zhangao0086/DKTagCloudView/master/preview1.gif)
 ![GIF](https://raw.githubusercontent.com/zhangao0086/DKTagCloudView/master/preview2.gif)
 ## Overview
 DKTagCloudView is a tag clouds view on iOS.
+It can generate a random and not intersects coordinates.

 ## How To Get Started